 Oh so close

-Although his team lost, Eagles quarterback Jalen Hurts finished 27-38 with an impressive 304 yards, 1 passing touchdown, and 15 carries for 70 yards and 3 rushing touchdowns, breaking longstanding Super Bowl records for rushing yards and combined passing yards, rushing yards, and touchdowns in a single game, regular season or playoffs.
+Although his team lost, Eagles quarterback Jalen Hurts finished 27-38 with an impressive 304 yards, 1 passing touchdown, and 15 carries for 70 yards and 3 rushing touchdowns, breaking longstanding Super Bowl records for rushing yards and combined passing yards, rushing yards, and touchdowns in a single game, regular or playoffs.

 Yet, somehow these stats are not even indicative of just how well he played.
 He was marvelous all night as he came up clutch on plays such as a 4th and 5, where he ran for 28 yards, extending the drive.
 Hurts did whatever he wanted, putting Philadelphia on his back.
-His wide receivers Devonta Smith and A.J.
+His wide receivers and A.J.
 Brown both had impressive games and came up huge, each posting at least 90 receiving yards.

 But while there's no denying how good the Eagles played, it's hard to win a game when you go up against a guy like Mahomes.